maggieeagle/CrazyZoo/README.md

 ## Owl

-When owl hears that someone else makes an owl sound (types "hoo" with a keyboard) it flies and share one of owl wisdoms.
+When owl hears that someone else makes an owl sound (types "hoo" with a keyboard) it flies to a convenient place and shares one of owl wisdoms.

 ## Zebra